pfortune/weathertop-node/README.md

 ## Usage

 - Register or log in to the application upon launch.
-- Navigate to the Dashboard view to see the list of station names.
+- Navigate to the Dashboard view to see the list of station names and map of stations.
-- Click on the Folder button to open a station view and see the latest weather at that station.
+- Click on the View Station button to open a station view and see the latest weather at that station, along with trends charts.
 - Use the "Add Station" button to create a new station, making sure to include the station's location.
-- Add new readings to a station when it is opened.
+- Add new readings to a station when it is opened, or use OpenWeather API to auto generate the latest reading.
 - View the max/min readings and trends for temperature, wind speed, and pressure in the station report.
 - Delete readings and stations as needed.
 - Edit your personal details via the account settings.